ylahav/media-manager-improvement/README.md

 What is this?
 ---------------------
-This is the official New Media Manager repository.
-Please have a look on the [wiki](https://github.com/joomla-projects/media-manager-improvement/wiki) for the roadmap of the project.
+This is the last stage where the new media manager was developed on Joomla 3.
+Please use the [milestone1-j4] (https://github.com/joomla-projects/media-manager-improvement) branch.

 Copyright
 ---------------------